-Buggies and prams must be left outside if possible, under the fire escape.
+Buggies and prams can be left outside if possible, under the fire escape.
 For those who need their buggy/wheelchair inside because of medical equipment etc, please leave it at the far end of the hall where it will not obstruct exits or access to the lift.

 What will sessions at the Crossway Centre look like?

 Sessions will run from 3pm to 5pm on Tuesdays and from 10am to 12 midday on Fridays